org-arl/unet-blog/_posts/2018-09-14-Developing-location-agent-for-UnetStack.md

     }
   }
 ```
 Thats it, the basic implementation of a simple location agent is complete.

 ## Loading the location agent

-Now that we have the location agent ready, all that we have to do is to load it in UnetStack.
+Now that we have the location agent ready, all we have to do is to load it in UnetStack.
 It can be done manually by typing:
 ```groovy
 container.add 'loc', new MyLocation()
 ```